nico-madeira-deel/github-search/README.md

 ![Image of the initial page of the project](https://i.imgur.com/FLmr0Cb.png)
 ![Image of the results page of the project](https://i.imgur.com/tjyu6Xw.png)

-A web application to for Github users and repositories.
+A web application for search users and repositories in Github.

 ---